 Guerrillas and the “Jungle”

 In 1899, Rudyard Kipling seemingly unsuspectingly placed himself at the center of a firestorm of controversy when he sent his poem, “The White Man’s Burden: The United States and the Philippine Islands”, to his friend Theodore Roosevelt, then governor of New York.
-He also included the admonishment:¹
+Along with the work, he sent the admonishment:¹

 Now, go in and put all the weight of your influence into hanging on, permanently, to the whole Philippines.